 Students must also complete an professional internship during their studies and complete a Master's thesis in the last semester.

-can be chosen from a number of neighboring disciplines: Waste Management and Environmental Technology, Business Administration, Geology, Computer Science, Mathematics, Raw Material Supply from Industrial Countries, Urban Water and Waste Management, Urban Planning, Transport and Spacial Planing, Economics...
+can be chosen from a number of neighboring disciplines: Waste Management and Environmental Technology, Business Administration, Biology, Geology, Computer Science, Mathematics, Raw Material Supply from Industrial Countries, Urban Water and Waste Management, Urban Planning, Transport and Spacial Planing, Economics...
 The selection varies depending on the course of study.